 Bacon Mac and Cheese Recipe

-- 1 lb elbow macaroni
+- 1 pound elbow macaroni

-- 1 tbsp salt
+- 1 Tablespoon salt

-- 6 tbsp flour all-purpose
+- 6 Tablespoons flour (all-purpose)

 - 4 cups milk

-- 1 cup heavy cream
+- 1 cup heavy whipping cream

-- 2 cups colby jack cheese shredded
+- 2 cups colby jack cheese (shredded)

-- 2 cups sharp cheddar cheese shredded
+- 2 cups sharp cheddar cheese (shredded)

-- 1/2 cup mozzarella shredded
+- ½ cup mozzarella (shredded)

-- In a large pot bring 4 quarts of water to a boil over high heat.
-Add 1 tbsp salt and the macaroni to the water and stir to prevent the noodles from sticking.
+- Cook the macaroni.
+In a large pot bring 4 quarts of water to a boil over high heat.
+Add 1 Tablespoon salt and the macaroni noodles to the water and stir to prevent the noodles from sticking.
 Cook according to package directions, then drain.

-- Add 2 tbsp butter the the hot bacon grease and stir until melted.
-Add in the 6 tbsp flour and cook over medium heat for 5-6 minutes or until the flour has begun to brown.
+- Make the roux.
+Add 2 Tablespoons butter the the hot bacon grease and stir until melted.
+Add in the 6 Tablespoons flour and cook over medium heat for 5-6 minutes or until the flour has begun to brown.

 - Transfer the mac and cheese to a baking dish.
-Use the remaining 2 tbsp butter to coat the sides and bottom of a 9x13 baking dish.
+Use the remaining 2 Tablespoons of butter to coat the sides and bottom of a 9x13 baking dish.
 You can also cook this in a 12" cast iron skillet.
-Pour the mac n cheese from the large pot into the baking dish.
+Pour the mac and cheese from the large pot into the baking dish.
 Top with the remaining jack, cheddar, and mozzarella cheese and sprinkle on the remaining bacon crumbles.